xPushpeshx/login_signup/README.md

 * step2- login
 #######################################

-[Note]-created account will not have any super user wrights , only simple read .
+[Note]-created account will not have any super user rights , only simple read .